A GUIDE TO THE SEYCHELLES

 Again, La Digue is home to a number of incredible beaches with warm, clear and calm waters.
 Its forests contain a multitude of beautiful and unique flora such as delicate orchids, tumbling vanilla vines and Indian almond trees, as well as rare, endemic bird species.
 Time seems to stand still on La Digue with its intimate atmosphere, friendly locals and practice of traditional boat building, refining of coconut products, and use of ox-cart and bicycle.

-If you’re in search of the true desert-island experience, Bird Island is worth a visit.
+If you’re in search of the true desert-island experience, Bird Island is one of the best places to visit in the Seychelles.
 Don’t worry though, it won’t be reminiscent of Castaway, but does offer the chance to truly relax.
 The island has only 24 bungalows making for a truly intimate and relaxing experience.
 The beaches are ideal for snorkeling and deep-sea fishing, and the ocean is rich in sea life with turtles, dolphins and the occasional whale.
 Bird Island is at the forefront of eco-tourism in the Seychelles and also home to the world’s heaviest giant land tortoise, Esmeralda (who is, in fact, a male).